uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 or

-    $ make dvm
+    $ scons

+### Notes on build environments

 There are some helpful scripts provided in the `env-setup-scripts/` folder that will set a few environment variables for you for specific systems.
-For instance on aeshna, the correct version of NetCDF is not provided as a system package, but the user tobey has made it available so that you don't have to compile it yourself.
+For instance on atlas, the correct version of NetCDF is not provided as a system package, but the user tobey has made it available so that you don't have to compile it yourself.
 You must set an environment variable so that when you compile and run it will look in tobey's directory for the NetCDF library files.

-You can either remember to run the setup commands/script each time you logon to the computer where are you are interacting with the model or add a line to your ~/.bashrc or ~/.bash_profile that "sources" the setup script.
+You can either remember to run the setup commands/script each time you logon to the computer where are you are interacting with the model or add a line to your `~/.bashrc` or `~/.bash_profile` that "sources" the setup script.
 This makes sure the setup commands are run each time you log on.
 E.g.